kobra140489/MES.Wiki/Frequently-Asked-Questions.md

 **Q: Is MES causing vanilla economy station stores to be empty?**
 A: No. What causes that is older mods that re-implement vanilla ore.
 If they're re-implemented without minimal price data that the economy system requires to generate pricing, then store blocks will be empty because all other item pricing cannot be calculated (ore -> ingot -> component -> block).

+**Q: Does MES work the the Exploration Enhancement Mod (EEM)?**
+A: Yes.
+While EEM was not designed to specifically use MES, the spawner is designed in a way that allows virtually all NPC mods to work with it.